 How to prevent fraud

 There are a few ways you can prevent fraud with your payment processor.
-If you're using Stripe you can implement their CVC or AVS verification system to help reject potentially fraudulent transactions on your store.
-Authorize.net and many other payment processors offer solutions like this that you can implement.
+With Stripe you can implement their CVC or AVS verification system to help reject potentially fraudulent transactions on your store.